atalaydenknalbant/twitch-kick-points-miner/README.md

 - Optional Discord events, saved logs, privacy anonymization, and per streamer overrides are included.
 - Release checks use SHA256 verification before an automatic update is installed.

-## Warning

-This project automates interactions with Twitch and Kick.
-Platform behavior and private website endpoints can change without notice.
-Use it at your own risk and review the applicable platform terms.
-This project is not affiliated with, sponsored by, or endorsed by Twitch or Kick.

-Never publish `config.json`, the `cookies` directory, saved logs, or account tokens.
-These paths are ignored by Git.

 ## Download